Stackclash/5e-vault/4. World Almanac/NPCs/Arrigal.md

   "name": "Evasion"
 - "desc": "Arrigal deals an extra dice: 4d6|avg (4d6) damage when it hits a target\
     \ with a weapon attack and has advantage on the attack roll, or when the target\
-    \ is within 5 feet of an ally of Arrigal that isn't incapacitated and Arrigal\
+    \ is within 5 feet of an ally of Arrigal that isn't [[/5.
+Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]]\
-    \ doesn't have disadvantage on the attack roll."
+    \ and Arrigal doesn't have disadvantage on the attack roll."
   "name": "Sneak Attack (1/Turn)"
 "actions":
 - "desc": "Arrigal makes two shortsword attacks."